3 More States OK Easing Their Marijuana Laws: Michigan, Utah, Missouri

 - Utah Proposition 2: 53 percent in favor, 47 percent against

-"Michigan residents over 21 years old will soon be able to buy, possess, use, and grow marijuana," reports member station Michigan Radio, which adds that Proposal 1's backers will now focus on trying to expunge criminal records related to non-violent marijuana cases.
+"Michigan residents over 21 years old will soon be able to buy, possess, use, and grow marijuana," reports member station Michigan Radio, which adds that Proposal 1's backers will now focus on trying to expunge criminal records related to nonviolent marijuana cases.

 In Missouri, St. Louis Public Radio reports that Amendment 2 would impose a 4 percent tax on sales of medical marijuana, with the funds used to pay for the program.
 Any overage would go to the state's veterans commission.
 The station adds, "For the most part, there was no opposition arguing against the idea of medical marijuana."

-North Dakota's Measure 3 would have required "the expungement of all marijuana-related convictions," Prairie Public Radio reports.
+North Dakota's Measure 3 would have required "the expungement of all marijuana-related convictions," Prairie Public Broadcasting reports.
 But critics said it went too far.
 The North Dakota Association of Counties opposed the measure, saying it lacked limits on how much marijuana one person could grow.
 It also said the state is still struggling to implement the 2016 measure that legalized medical use.

 In Utah, Gov. Gary Herbert and key legislators were already working to frame a medical marijuana bill that is similar to Proposition 2, with the intention of passing it regardless of how Tuesday's vote turned out, Utah Public Radio reports.
 Those backing the plan to approve medical use include the Mormon church.